devopsdays/devopsdays-web/CONTRIBUTING.md

 ### Quick Overview

 1. Have the ability to run Hugo.
-This can be done locally or through Docker.
+This can be done with a local installation of Hugo, via Docker, or via [GitLab](./utilities/docs/using-gitpod/README.md) or [GitHub](./utilities/docs/using-gitpod/README.md) Codespaces.
-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repo and clone a copy locally.
+1. [Fork](https://help.github.com/articles/fork-a-repo/) this repo and clone a copy locally (if not using GitPod or GitHub Codespaces).

 #### Run Hugo with Docker (Recommended)